daqhris/daqhris.github.io/crypto-growth-fund.md

 ### Source(s) of Income
 Underpaid hard labor that may be done with human body parts but without life insurance, work contract or legal rights.
-Otherwise, income might originate from monetary gifts or crypto airdrops.
+Otherwise, the income might originate from monetary gifts or crypto airdrops.

 ### Disclaimer
 Nothing on this website constitutes investment, accounting or legal advice or is a recommendation that you purchase, sell or hold any cryptocurrency or other investment or that you pursue any investment style or strategy.